-The event, sponsored by area vocations directors and the Cincinnati Archdiocese Vocations Office, was designed to give women an opportunity to meet Sisters and learn more about their lives in a relaxed, social setting.
+The event, which was sponsored by vocations directors and the Cincinnati Archdiocese Vocations Office, was designed to give women a chance to meet Sisters and learn more about life as a Sister in a relaxed, social setting.
 The Sisters of the Precious Blood were among the communities represented and several Precious Blood Sisters attended.

 Cincinnati Auxiliary Bishop Joseph R. Binzer and Jill Swallow, a Consecrated Woman of Regnum Christi, were keynote speakers.

 In remarks during mealtime prayer, Bishop Binzer noted that the Blessed Virgin Mary embraced God’s call to bear God’s son.
 In his own call to the priesthood, the bishop explained that he was working as a certified public accountant when a co-worker simply mentioned that Binzer would make a good priest.
 The bishop encouraged the women to listen to God’s call for each of them.